jianruidutong/obsidian-mcp/INSTALLATION.md

 # Complete Installation Guide

-This guide provides step-by-step instructions for installing and configuring the Enhanced Obsidian MCP Server.
+This guide provides **step-by-step installation instructions** for the Enhanced Obsidian MCP Server.
+Choose your preferred installation method and follow the detailed instructions.

+> 📋 **Quick Overview**: For a brief project overview, see [README.md](./README.md)
+> 🔧 **Configuration Help**: For configuration details, see [Configuration Reference](./docs/configuration.md)

 ## Table of Contents
 - [Prerequisites](#prerequisites)